 This spring's session was all about creating portraits.
 Students who did not own the tools required to sketch portraits of themselves and others could borrow equipment such as sketchbooks, crayons, and mirrors from the Student Support Center.

-Mayer, a graduate of the Berlin University of the Arts and former lecturer at Tokyo Tech, is an artist based in Berlin and Tokyo who runs an art school and art workshops in both Europe and Asia.
+Meyer, a graduate of the Berlin University of the Arts and former lecturer at Tokyo Tech, is an artist based in Berlin and Tokyo who runs an art school and art workshops in both Europe and Asia.
 Every year, she provides Tokyo Tech students with lectures on a carefully selected theme in both English and Japanese, and then encourages participants to create their own art based on that theme.
-Mayer then provides feedback on the students' works.
+Meyer then provides feedback on the students' works.

-This year, Mayer provided participants with a lecture on portraiture.
+This year, Meyer provided participants with a lecture on portraiture.
 After sharing some preparatory information before the lecture, she spoke about and displayed works by greats such as Pablo Picasso, Vincent van Gogh, Jan van Eyck, Albrecht Durer, Rembrandt Harmenszoon van Rijn, and Gerhard Richter.
-"Picasso said that the chief enemy of creativity is common sense," Mayer explained.
+"Picasso said that the chief enemy of creativity is common sense," Meyer explained.
 "I say that the objective is not to draw well, but rather to draw what you see and feel in your heart."

 This seminar consisted of three hands-on sketching sessions, each with different approaches.
 In the first session, participants were asked to use a single-color crayon, and, without removing their hand from the paper, sketch a self-portrait in one go using single strokes.

 During the second session, two or three participants used breakout rooms on Zoom and created portraits of each other.
 By doing so with people they rarely sketched with, students were able to get to know each other through art.
-The finished works created excitement among the artists, and at times drew extended comments from Mayer.
+The finished works created excitement among the artists, and at times drew extended comments from Meyer.

 During the final exercise, students could freely draw as many self-portraits as they wanted with the colors they chose.
-This gave participants the chance to practice what Mayer had lectured about earlier — that an artist sketches not only what they see, but also what they feel in their heart.
+This gave participants the chance to practice what Meyer had lectured about earlier — that an artist sketches not only what they see, but also what they feel in their heart.

 Meyer has been inspiring Tokyo Tech students through her seminars since 2017.
 The emergence of COVID-19 moved these seminars online in 2020, but participants have utilized this change to experience Art with an Artist in new ways and locations.
-Whether watching Mayer's lectures while riding the train or joining sketching sessions from the comfort of their own homes, these students have discovered new sides to themselves, drawing inspiration for their research and broadening their horizons through art.
+Whether watching Meyer's lectures while riding the train or joining sketching sessions from the comfort of their own homes, these students have discovered new sides to themselves, drawing inspiration for their research and broadening their horizons through art.